 3 x 250g blocks of chocolate, broken into small pieces

 15 pieces of natural red licorice, cut into small slices (I used RJ's)

 180g bag of marshmallows OR I used 18 large white only marshmallows found in ‘Alison's Pantry’

 ½ cup pretzels, chopped

 METHOD | Pre-heat oven to 180°C. Grease and line an 18cm x 27cm slice tin with baking paper and set aside.

 To roast the hazelnuts, place on a tray with sides and roast for 6-8 minutes or until golden brown.
 To remove the skins, place the hot nuts in a clean tea towel and roll them back and forth until the skins come off, they come off much easier when they are hot.
 The few hazelnuts which have more ‘stubborn skins’, you can rub these off with your fingers.
-Discard skins and set aside.
+Discard skins and set them aside.

-To melt the chocolate, do this in a bain marie so that the chocolate does not burn or split.
-To do this, place a pot with a little water in the bottom onto a medium-high heat, and place a bowl over top of the pot.
+To melt the chocolate, do this in a bain-marie so that the chocolate does not burn or split.
+To do this, place a pot with a little water in the bottom onto medium-high heat, and place a bowl over the top of the pot.
 Place the broken chocolate and the oil into the bowl and let the heat will gently melt it, stirring every now and then.
 (The coconut oil is used to give the chocolate a nice shine after melting).
 Once completely melted, remove and set aside.

 In the prepared slice tin, add the hazelnuts pretzel bows (not chopped), chopped red licorice and marshmallows.
 Give it a good mix together and then evenly distribute around the tin.
 Pour over the melted chocolate and give the tin a good few bangs on the bench to remove any air pockets and to get the chocolate settled in and among the ingredients.
 Garnish with the extra chopped pretzels on top, and set aside until the chocolate is hard.